 Mom: “Do you know who it was.”

 Dad: “Oh yeah, it was obvious, I found out midway.”

 Completely bewildered, I asked what’s up and my mom told me the whole story.
 The couple had been going through some marital issues.
 These issues being the woman found her husband sending explicit photos to other men.
 They are currently working through this “problem” and opted to marital counseling.
 I was the only person at the table not part of this gossip as I rambled in GREAT detail about the gay population in Columbus and came across as DELIBERATELY bringing up this conversation to stir trouble.
 The wife’s silence and her husband’s knowledge on popular gay spots in the city all made sense.
 I blame my mother for withholding this information as I brought up a sensitive topic to an already ruined marriage.

 Steak N Shake

 During our visit, I made a point to avoid interaction with Michelle and stayed silent the whole time.
-At one point everyone wanted to go to Steak N Shake for some food to sober up.
+Later in the night, everyone wanted to go to Steak N Shake for some food to sober up.
 I found myself sitting next to Michelle who was still blurry eyed from the amount of alcohol previously consumed.
 His tone was friendlier and I decided to engage in conversation.
 Not two minutes in I brought up my goal of saving the bee population and becoming a bee farmer.
 Is this an actual goal, well no. In the near future I can digress on the list of jobs I thought of that could generate money and not require a degree as I panicked over failing grades.
-Not the point, anyways, as I mention this future goal to Michelle, his face grew somber.
+Not the point, anyways, as I mentioned this future goal to Michelle, his face grew somber.

 “But I can save them it’ll make money…”